 1. I have not written someone about a pollution problem.

-2. I have talked with my parents about how to help with environmental problems.
+2. I have talked with my parents/carers about how to help with environmental problems.

 3. I turn off the water in the sink while I brush my teeth to conserve water.